Regen Med Res

 All authors certify that they have no financial conflict of interest..

 Special thanks are given to Xiaomin Fu, who is the wound care nurse in our department.
 She served as the wound care nurse in this research.
 She changed the dressing for the participant patients, assessed the wound and collected the data.

 - Chen JL, Ning N (2011) Investigation of current situation of wound treatment of tertiary hospitals in Sichuan.
 Mod Prevent Med 38, 1, 77–79.
-(In the text)
+[Google Scholar]

 - Wu MS, Zhao XQ, Chen Q, et al. (2007) The pathogenic bacteria in lower respiratory tract infection and analysis of antibiotics resistance in the patients who received invasive ventilation treatment in ICU.
 J Guangxi Med Univ 6, 21, 877.
-(In the text)
+[Google Scholar]

 Cite this article as: Feng M, Wu Y, Zhu J, & Wu X (2017) The application of the modified surgical wound dressing in wound care after tracheotomy.
 Regen Med Res, 5, 1

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.